toonvank/AudioBookRequest-ext/README.md

 ## Local Development

+**NOTE**: If you use VSCode, you can also open up the project with the given dev container settings and then follow the instructions below to get everything set up correctly.

-Virtual environments help isolate any installed packages to this directory.
+Python virtual environments help isolate any installed packages to this directory.
 Project was made with `Python 3.12` and uses new generics introduced in 3.12.
 Older python versions might not work or could have incorrect typing.

 For improved dependency management, `uv` is used instead of `pip`.